wispacerace/mechatronics-workbench/testing-thoughts.md

 * Run integration tests on physical hardware (needs CAN injector/debugger hardware, testbenched I/O).

 # System tests
-System tests test the rocket mechatronics with all subsystems active and networked (ECU, FCU, sensors, telemetry, etc).
+System tests are run on rocket mechatronics with all subsystems active and networked (ECU, FCU, sensors, telemetry, etc).
 I/O will be checked/asserted in real time and CAN will be monitored.
 This is almost validation testing, just with more automation; due to the level of integration and the required runtime, these will be run with lower frequency than hardware unit or integration tests.

 ## Continuous integration?
 Not really.
 Tests would still be automated, though.
 Hardware setup would look a lot like continuous integration, just testing everything at once; for instance, the ECU and FCU would actually be talking as in the full rocket system, whereas ECU integration tests would pretend to be sending FCU commands.